 The Tasmania Prison Service dates from 2000.
 It is located within the Department of Justice.
 In 2014, the Service manages the Risdon Prison Complex, Ron Barwick Minimum Security Prison, Mary Hutchinson Women’s Prison, Hayes Prison Farm, the Hobart Reception Centre, and the Launceston Reception Centre.
 It holds an incomplete collection of prison records.

 Tasmania Prison Service Records holds the records of the Risdon Prison Complex.
 The collection is incomplete.
 Some of the existing records contain personal information.
-Individuals wishing to access that information can contact the Tasmania Prison Service.
+Access Conditions Individuals wishing to access their records can contact the Tasmania Prison Service.

 Mental Health Services is a division within the Department of Health and Human Services.
 In 2014, it offers care and treatment to people with mental illness, assistance to people affected by drug and alcohol, promotes mental health and wellbeing, and provides primary mental health care in the prison system.